mrsalmon1976/playground-mistral-pgsql-rag/docs/blog.md

   - Consider [Supabase](https://supabase.com/) if you don't want to run your own database
 - [Ubuntu-22.04](https://ubuntu.com/download) running on WSL2
 - [Dapper](https://github.com/DapperLib/Dapper)
+- [PgVector](https://github.com/pgvector/pgvector-dotnet) and Pgvector.Dapper - provides .NET support for working with vectors with PostgreSQL

 # Connecting to the Mistral API